 When a juvenile is convicted of a crime, the judge always decides the punishment.

 Generally, in a Circuit Court case, the final sentencing hearing before the judge is set four to eight weeks after a verdict of guilty.

 Appeal– After a Circuit Court trial, you have the right to appeal the verdict and/or sentence to the Virginia Court of Appeals if there are legal errors involved.
 Even if you appeal, you may still have to begin your sentence while awaiting a resolution of the appeal.

 Habeas Corpus – Habeas Corpus is another type of appeal.
 It literally means “you have the body” and is a lawsuit filed against the prison warden of the prison where you are serving your time.
 It is a civil action against the government (who is “holding the body”).
 A habeas corpus appeal is made by a person serving a prison sentence who wishes to overturn a verdict or seek a particular type of relief.

 If you have been arrested or are facing criminal charges, contact the Law Offices of Patrick N. Anderson and Associates today.
 We can work with you to make sure you get the defense you deserve.
-With over 28 years of experience, we will help you defend your freedoms.
+With 30 years of experience, we will help you defend your freedoms.